GabPrato/batch-transforms/README.md

 ## RandomCrop
 Applies the equivalent of [`torchvision.transforms.RandomCrop`](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomCrop) to a batch of images.
+Images are independently transformed.
 #### `__init__(size, padding=None, dtype=torch.float, device='cpu')`
 * __size__ _(int)_ – Desired output size of the crop.
 * __padding__ _(int, optional)_ – Optional padding on each border of the image.
 Default is None, i.e no padding.